GenCyber Camp Details

-- A tour of campus, with spots relevant to Texas A&M history and culture.
+- A virtual tour of campus, with spots relevant to Texas A&M history and culture.

-- A tour of the Engineering Innovation Center at Texas A&M University.
+- A virtual tour of the Engineering Innovation Center at Texas A&M University.

 - Interactions with current and former students from Computer Science, Computer Engineering, and Electrical Engineering.